shriya-hireholi/django-dataproject/README.md

 ### To create databse and tables

-In *.env* file put down the username and password of your postgres and inside *django_ipl* folder under *settings.py* in *DATABASES* insert the username and password of your postgres.
+In *.env* file put down the username and password of your postgres.

 Then run the following command: